Skip to content ↓

 Educational visits have been organised to allow students to experience a range of culinary opportunities from afternoon tea to fine dining.

-Head of Faculty: Ms A Wills
+Interim Head of Faculty: Ms S Healy (Maternity cover)

 Click here to contact our staff